Monrovia High School

 Monrovia High School is a public high school located in Monrovia, California, a northeastern suburb of Los Angeles, United States.
 Monrovia High School is the only grades 9–12 comprehensive high school in the Monrovia Unified School District.
-Established in 1893, the campus is located in an environment of neo-Spanish architecture, green lawns, hundred-year-old oak trees, and is nestled against the San Gabriel Mountains.
+Established in 1893, the campus is located in an environment of neo-Spanish architecture, green lawns, and hundred-year-old oak trees, and is nestled against the San Gabriel Mountains.
 The portion of the campus designed in 1928 is the work of noted Los Angeles architect John C. Austin.